 The exchange, in substance, is the same as a repurchase of the Exchanged Shares from the selling preferred shareholders and a concurrent issuance of Series B5 Shares to the B5 Holder.
 Accordingly, the Company accounted for the exchange or re-designation of the Exchanged Shares for Series B5 Shares as an extinguishment.
-The difference of US\$4,812 (RMB229,615) between the fair value of the Series B5 Shares of US\$36,685 (RMB225,198) and the carrying amount of the Exchanged Shares of US\$4,812 (RMB229,615) between the fair value of the earnings.
+The difference of US\$4,812 (RMB29,615) between the fair value of the Series B5 Shares of US\$36,685 (RMB225,198) and the carrying amount of the Exchanged Shares of US\$31,873 (RMB195,583) was recorded against additional paid-in capital, in the absence of retained earnings.
 In accordance with ASC 260-10-599, the difference was added to net loss to arrive at loss available to ordinary shareholders in the calculation of loss per share.